wp-plugins/advanced-dewplayer/readme.txt

 **Manual Installation**

 1. Download the plugin zip to your computer and unzip it.
-2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s *wp-content/plugins/* directory.
+2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation *wp-content/plugins/* directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress admin.

 == Frequently Asked Questions ==